A happy Golden Retriever looking straight ahead

 Mentioned in this article

-A small dog chewing/itching at its bottom
+A small dog chewing on its backside

 Sarcoptic mange in dogs and cats